Kyamil-Ergyun/analyticsportfolio/README.md

 # MORE ABOUT ME:

 ■ I am passionate about Business Intelligence, Datawarehousing and Data Analysis:
-• Big Data (**SQL, Python**)
+- Big Data (**SQL, Python**).
+- Data Warehousing, Data Modelling and ELT.
-• the Data Analysis process
+- the Data Analysis process.
-• and visualizations (**Tableau, Power BI**)
+- and visualizations (**Tableau, Power BI**).

 ■ This has enabled me:
-• to give valuable business insights to different stakeholders.
+- to give valuable business insights to different stakeholders.
-• leading many times to:
+- leading many times to:
+    - delivering key ad hoc insights to managments.
-* ➼ discover accurate data patterns
+    - discover accurate data patterns.
-* ➼ making data based predictions
+    - making data based predictions.
-* ➼ spotting unusual data aspects, etc.
+    - spotting unusual data aspects.

 ■ In order to always push for **data-driven decision making**!